 North Adams is a former manufacturing hub reinvented as a cutting edge art town.
 North Adams is known as “The Town of Steeples and Peaks,” for the spires of its many churches.
 Come for the art, and stay for the scenery.

 North Adams’ downtown is filled with art galleries, artists studios, and cute shops.
 Its pride and joy is Porches Inn, an eye catching row of distinctive multi-colored Victorians.

-After meandering the downtown, head straight to the utterly fabulous Massachusetts Museum of Contemporary Art ("MASS MoCA").
-Opened in 1999, MoCA is one of the region's foremost cultural institutions, with an emphasis on international contemporary art.
+What makes North Adams one of the best places to visit in Massachusetts is that’s it’s home to the utterly fabulous Massachusetts Museum of Contemporary Art (“MASS MoCA”).
+Opened in 1999, MoCA is one of the region’s foremost cultural institutions, with an emphasis on international contemporary art.